The failure mode

 canvas.queryByRole('link', { name: 'Current Page' })

-).not.toBeInTheDocument();The test now verifies that the current page is not a link, which is the actual requirement.
-Whether it renders as a <span> or a <div> is irrelevant.
+).not.toBeInTheDocument();Now the test verifies that the current page isn't a link, which is the actual requirement; whether it renders as a <span> or a <div> is beside the point.

 5. Use step() for three or more sequential interactions

-Group related phases so the Storybook Interactions panel is self-documenting:
+Group the related phases so the Storybook Interactions panel documents itself:

 await step('Open menu', async () => {